wattsr1/MechaCar_Statistical_Analysis/README.md

     <td><img src="Resources/TTest_lot1_lot2.png" width="400"></td>
   </tr>
 </table>
 When looking at the T-Test conducted of lot 3 against lot 1 and lot 2, the p-values were lower than the confidence interval of 0.05 for both tests.
-This indicates that we can reject the null hypothesis that the difference between the means of lot 1 and lot 2 to the mean of the values in lot 3 which determines that there is a significant difference in the values in lot 3.
+This indicates that we can reject the null hypothesis that the difference between the means of lot 1 and lot 2 to the mean of the values in lot 3 equal 0, which determines that there is a significant difference in the values in lot 3.
 This confirms the observed variation found in the summary statistics presented for each lot presented earlier.

 <table>
   <tr>